Removal or transfer costs: expenses and benefits: main conditions for exemption

 The most important condition is that the employee must change his or her main residence as a result of one of the following employment changes:

-- a change of the duties of his or her employment, or
+- a change of the duties of his or her employment

 Where an employee comes to the UK from abroad you can usually accept that the main residence has changed if the employee has become resident in the UK for tax purposes.

-It is not necessary for the employee to dispose of the old residence in order to qualify for the exemption.
-However there must be a change of his or her main residence.
-If are location is cancelled, so that the employee does not in fact change his or her main residence any expenses paid or reimbursed or benefits provided in connection with the cancelled relocation will be taxable.
+It’s not necessary for the employee to dispose of the old residence to qualify for the exemption.
+However, there must be a change of his or her main residence.
+If a relocation is cancelled, so that the employee does not in fact change his or her main residence, any expenses paid or reimbursed or benefits provided in connection with the cancelled relocation will be taxable.

 Reasonable daily travelling distance

 The new residence must be within reasonable daily travelling distance of the new normal place of work.
 The old residence must not be within reasonable daily travelling distance of the new normal place of work.

 Reasonable daily travelling distance is not defined in the legislation.
 You should apply common sense and take account of local conditions.
 The usual time taken to travel a given distance is an indication of whether that distance is reasonable.
 Employees in the London area, for example, commonly travel much greater distances, or take longer to travel the same distance, to work than those in other parts of the UK.
 You should bear in mind that employers will not normally pay for employees to move to places that are not convenient for the place of work.